dsli208/CSE-307-Programming/Flatte2/README.md

 Your task in this HW is to fill the `eval` complete the `eval` of these `UnaryExpr` classes such that expressions using the pair data structure can be successfully evaluated.

 ### Assumptions and Minor Changes
 You may assume that the input it a syntactically and semantically valid expression.
 That is, not only will the input be successfully parsed, there will be no semantic error in performing the operations.
-For instance, fst will always operate on a pair, e1 in (e1 e2) will always be a function, e in !e will be a location, etc.
+For instance, fst will always operate on a pair, `e1` in `(e1 e2)` will always be a function, `e` in `!e` will be a location, etc.
-The front end of the interpreter accepts expressions ending in ";;" (two semicolons, as in OCAML).
+The front end of the interpreter accepts expressions ending in `;;` (*two* semicolons, as in OCAML).
-You may also enter "#use filename" at the prompt, which will make the parser read and build an AST for the contents of the given filename.
+You may also enter `#use filename` at the prompt, which will make the parser read and build an AST for the contents of the given filename.
 If the file contains a sequence of expressions, they will all be evaluated in order, and their values printed to console.
 A syntactic sugar for function definitions is implemented in the parser in flatte2.zip.
-This accepts OCAML-style definitions of the form let f x = e1 in e2, in addition to let f = fun x -> e1 in e2.
+This accepts OCAML-style definitions of the form `let f x = e1 in e2`, in addition to `let f = fun x -> e1 in e2`.
 In fact expressions of the first form are converted to the second form by the parser.
 These changes may make it simpler to write test cases for your homework.

 ## Option 2: Adding references and assignments